highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

     .highcharts-scrollbar-thumb
     .highcharts-scrollbar-track

-Styles for the Highstock scrollbar.
+Styles for the Highcharts Stock scrollbar.
 The thumb is the actual bar.
 The buttons are in each end, and each has an arrow inside it.
 The rifles are the small strokes on the center of the bar.

 [View live demo](https://jsfiddle.net/gh/get/jquery/1.7.2/highcharts/highcharts/tree/master/samples/highcharts/css/chart/).